 - 8.8 We commonly see situations where Applicants have policies written through brokers and where the broker, rather than the insurer, holds Policyholder records.
 In these circumstances, we expect Applicants to have notified the brokers and requested that they notify the relevant Policyholders. - 8.9 Where the brokers are willing and able to help, we expect Applicants to offer to pay the brokers' notification costs and/or provide postage paid template letters.
-We will also expect the Applicants to set out details of the arrangements they have put in place to oversee the notification process.
-Applicants should be aware that we may check these at a later date. - 8.10 We have not objected to a dispensation application where brokers have refused to facilitate the notification process or have withheld Policyholder information from the Applicants, perhaps for data protection or commercial reasons.
-However, we expect Applicants to present a strong case and to have considered asking the Court to make a ruling ordering the brokers to notify the Policyholders. - 8.11 If Applicants have policies that were placed through affinity Schemes, marketing partners or group policies, such as banks, unions or employers, they may not have access to Policyholder details.
+We will also expect the Applicants to provide details of their arrangements to oversee the notification process.
+Applicants should be aware that we may check these at a later date. - 8.10 We have not objected to a dispensation application where brokers have refused to facilitate the notification process or have withheld Policyholder information from the Applicants.
+However, we expect Applicants to present a strong case and to demonstrate that they have considered all reasonable options to make the brokers notify the Policyholders, and any alternative methods for undertaking notification.
+Our expectation is that brokers and other authorised third parties should help to facilitate the notification process under the FCA's Principles for Business, in particular Principles 3 and 7.
+15 - 8.11 If Applicants have policies that were placed through affinity Schemes, marketing partners or group policies, such as banks, unions or employers, they may not have access to Policyholder details.
 Here, we will consider Applicants' proposals for ensuring that these placing organisations carry out appropriate notifications at the Applicant's expense, use notification packs produced/funded by the Applicants or increase their use of alternative notification methods, such as targeted advertising.